apache/airflow/docs/executor/local.rst

   | :class:`~airflow.executors.local_executor.LocalExecutor` will be executed in its own process.
 Once the task is executed and the
   | result stored in the ``result_queue``, the process terminates.
 There is no need for a
   | ``task_queue`` in this approach, since as soon as a task is received a new process will be
   | allocated to the task.
-Processes used in this strategy are of class :class:`~airflow.executors.local_executor.LocalWor`.
+Processes used in this strategy are of class :class:`~airflow.executors.local_executor.LocalWorker`.

 - | **Limited Parallelism** (``self.parallelism > 0``): In this strategy, the :class:`~airflow.executors.local_executor.LocalExecutor` spawns
   | the number of processes equal to the value of ``self.parallelism`` at ``start`` time,